Buccan

 What is the weighted average housing cost based on tenure mix in the suburb of Buccan?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,449.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,449.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,167/month, and renters paying $2,252/month.

 How affordable is housing in the suburb of Buccan relative to local incomes?